tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-13-upcoming-tech-comm-roundup-conference.md

 ---
-title: "Upcoming Conference: The Tech Comm Roundup, by The Content Wrangler"
+title: "Upcoming conference: The Tech Comm Roundup, by The Content Wrangler"
 categories:
 - general
 keywords: